Have you ever flipped your kayak and did not have your gear attached by a kayak lease. Here is how to make yourself a DIY Kayak Leash.

 After cutting the dowel rod to 14 inches, it was time to drill a hole in each end to help secure the trimmer line.

-Taking the trimmer line you have cut to the desired length , it is the time to start winding it onto the dowel road till it is all used and secured with the second hole.
+Taking the trimmer line you have cut to the desired length, it is time to start winding it onto the dowel road till it is all used and secured with the second hole.

 Continuing to make DIY Kayak Leash

-Make sure you get to water as hot as you can and let it stay in there about 20 minutes.
+Make sure you get to the water as hot as you can and let it stay in there for about 20 minutes.

-Before attaching the the trimmer line to the you must take the Shrink tubing and slide it on each end.
+Before attaching the trimmer line you must take the Shrink tubing and slide it on each end.

-Then take the aluminum ties and slid it onto the trimmer line as well.
+Then take the aluminum ties and slid them onto the trimmer line as well.